 Our Members

 PAIRWN’s members are women from all over the world who have made Pennsylvania their home.
-We are successfully working in local immigrant and refugee communities and forging partnerships with individuals and communities, nonprofit organizations, legal services, government organizations, school and universities, businesses, and media outlets.
+We are successfully working in local immigrant and refugee communities and forging partnerships with individuals and communities, nonprofit organizations, legal services, government organizations, schools and universities, businesses, and media outlets.

 Our organization is led and managed by immigrant and refugee women from diverse backgrounds.
 PAIRWN is a collaborative project for self-empowerment between these women, their families and friends, and the broader immigrant and refugee communities of Pennsylvania.